Mateuse/wheelSnipeCelly/static/photoshop.md

 Convert video to image vlc

-Tools -> Preferences -> Left bottom corner -> All -> Video -> Scene Filter -> Select directory -> Click on filter and select scene video filter -> Play the video
+Tools -> Preferences -> Left bottom corner -> All -> Video -> Scene Filter -> Select directory -> Click on filter and select scene video filter -> Play the video (if not working load video after the above setup)

 Davinci resolve clip: